CFIR Offering Community Supervision for Adults & Couples

 4. Is your mental health practitioner well-trained?
 Is he or she either a provincially registered care provider or supervised by a registered clinical psychologist?

-It is important that you seek treatment from a practitioner who has been well-trained and a member of a professional college in Ontario (e.g., College of Psychologists, College of Psychotherapists, College of Social Workers).
+It is important that you seek treatment from a practitioner who has been well-trained and a member of a professional college in Ontario (e.g., College of Psychologists, College of Psychologists and Behaviour Analysts of Ontario, College of Social Workers).
 Registration with a College denotes that your practitioner has completed education and training that has met the standards of practice for the profession.

 Registered psychologists have the most training in evidence-based psychological treatments.
 Our registered psychologists supervise psychotherapists and social workers in the application of evidence-based treatments in their practice with their clients.